alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 in our industry there are no guarantees.

 <p style="color:#636; border:thin solid #c9c">
-After leaving ING Direct Spain,
+After leaving ING Direct Spain five years ago,
-I [co-founded a startup](http://alexfernandez.github.io/2016/mib-five-years-later.html) that ultimately went nowhere, but allowed me to recycle myself starting to program again.
+I [co-founded a startup](http://alexfernandez.github.io/2016/mib-five-years-later.html) that ultimately went nowhere, but allowed me to recycle myself starting to write software again.
 </p>

 Just look at what the tech landscape looked like five years ago.
 In 2011 containers were the realm of VMWare:
 Docker did not exist,
-and Linux developers were busy merging container-related patches into the kernel.
+and Linux developers were busy merging container-related patches into the kernel while the world lifted its collective eyebrows in surprise.
 Internet Explorer was the
 [most used browser globally](http://gs.statcounter.com/#browser-ww-monthly-201101-201112), and Chrome was just overtaking Firefox in the second place.